dj-wasabi/consul/README.md

 */consul/data*
 The location where Consul will store all data.
 This is also an volume, so this can be mounted on the host.

+## User

+Consul is running as user consul.
+With the following capabilities it should be no problem running Consul as non-root user:

+- cap_ipc_lock (Should not swap)
+- cap_net_bind_service (Can bind service <1023 as non root)

 ## why another version?